narrowlink/udp-stream/README.md

 -   **Stream-based**: `udp-stream` provides an abstraction layer for handling UDP packets as a continuous stream of data, using a similar function signature as `TcpStream` in the `tokio` library.
 This allows developers familiar with `tokio` to leverage their existing knowledge to work with UDP in a similar manner.

--   **Lightweight**: `udp-stream` has a small footprint and only depends on the `tokio` library, making it lightweight and easy to integrate into your existing projects.
+-   **Lightweight**: `udp-stream` has a small footprint and only depends on the `tokio` and `bytes` libraries, making it lightweight and easy to integrate into your existing projects.

 ## Usage